- This post contains affiliate links. Read more here.

 Your dog will react within minutes with varying degrees of redness, or no reaction at all.
 Your dog’s allergy shot will be formulated based on the severity and number of reactions.

-Depending on the severity of allergies, you will be required to give an allergy shot every other day for 30 days followed by once a week for a year.
+Depending on the severity of allergies, you will be required to give an allergy shot every other day for 30 days, then once a week for a year.
 Maintenance will depend on your dog’s response.

 For example, after a year of consistent shots, my dog only needs a shot every three to four weeks or so, which is very cost-effective to maintain.

-About ten perfect of all dogs develop environmental allergies.
-Some breeds are more susceptible, such as:
+About 10% of all dogs develop environmental allergies.
+Some dog breeds are more susceptible, including the following:

 - Irish Setters

-If your dog does develop allergies, he should not be bred.
+If your dog does develop allergies, they should not be bred.

 The Bottom Line

-Environmental allergies are on the rise.
-From trees and grasses to dust mites to even cats and cockroaches, there are a number of things your dog may be allergic to, which can cause him to be pretty miserable and develop infections without treatment.
-It’s worth it to see a dermatologist to try to give your pal a chance at a more comfortable life.
+Environmental allergies are on the rise, and dogs are increasingly likely to have a reaction to a growing list that includes everything from trees and grasses to dust mites or even cats and cockroaches.
+Your pup can be pretty miserable and develop infections without treatment.
+While they may not be able to achieve a completely allergy-free existence, it’s worth it to see a dermatologist to try to give your pal a chance at a more comfortable life.